How to Start Exercising and Stick to It

 - Blast upbeat music to boogie to while doing chores as a family.

-- Seasonal activities, like skiing or ice skating in the winter and hiking, swimming, or bicycling in the summer can both make fun family memories and provide healthy exercise.
+- Seasonal activities, like skiing or ice skating in the winter and hiking, swimming, or cycling in the summer can both make fun family memories and provide healthy exercise.

 Try a mindfulness approach